dansinker/shareyourwork/README.md

 * explain: Doing the work to help people to understand the WHYs of your decisions through extensive process documentation as well.
 And putting that in a place people will find it (like, say Source, which collects this kind of work from teams all over), including linking it up from the readme in repos.

-* reach out: There are lots of people that should be involved in what we do.
+* connect: There are lots of people that should be involved in what we do.
 It's up to us to reach out to them.
 In a newsroom, maybe that means having informal lunches to discuss topics and get colleagues up to speed.
 Outside the newsroom it means finding underrepresented communities and bringing them in.